Kadaverschreck/cbnamed/README.md

 # cbnamed

+Deutsch:
+cbnamed ist ein Sponge Plugin, dass einem einen CommandBlock mit selbst wählbarem Namen in die leere Haupthand

+Der Befehl lautet: /cbn (CommandBlockName)

+Wenn die Haupthand des Spielers nicht leer ist, bekommt man eine Fehlermeldung.
+In der Konsole wird angezeit, wenn ein Spieler sich einen CommandBlock gibt.

+English:
-cbnamed is a plugin for Minecraft which provides a command that gives yourself or any other player a CommandBlock with a specified name.
+cbnamed is a plugin for Minecraft which provides a command that gives yourself CommandBlock with a self specified name in your main hand.

-the command is: /cbn (ComandBlockName)
+The command is: /cbn (ComandBlockName)

-If your main Hand is empty the CommandBlock will be given to it.
+If your main Hand isn't empty the CommandBlock will not be offered and you will get a Error-Message in Chat.
+In console you will see a Message if a player gives himself a CommandBlock.

 #License